 - $304 million: underfunded contributions for pensions for corrections employees

 Healthcare costs for prison inmates are considerable.
-A report by the Pew Charitable Trusts found that state spending on prisoner healthcare has declined since its peak in 2009.
-Yet, it still totaled $7.7 billion nationwide in 2015, the most recent year statistics were available.
+A report by the Pew Charitable Trusts found that state spending on prisoner healthcare totaled $8.1 billion nationwide in 2015, the most recent year statistics were available.

 Prison inmates are more likely to have chronic diseases that are expensive to treat and can be transmitted to others, such as AIDS and hepatitis C. They also have more mental illness than people outside the prisons.
 Medical care for these conditions is costly.

-Prisoners over the age of 55 are considered "older inmates," and their numbers have been increasing dramatically in the United States.
-State prisons and federal prisons held about 32,600 older inmates in 1995, but this number surged to 124,400 in 2010.
+Prisoners over the age of 55 are considered “older inmates,” and their numbers have been increasing dramatically in the United States.
+From 1999 to 2016, the number of people 55 and older in state and federal prisons increased by 280%, according to the Pew Charitable Trusts.
 By 2030, experts estimate that one-third of the prison population will be older inmates.

 Although healthcare and nursing-home-type care are often mentioned as the cause for these high costs, the additional expenses cannot be linked to any single factor.
 According to experts, the high costs result from the incarceration of inmates with different physical, medical and holistic requirements.